theimowski/master-thesis/docs/section-research.md

 An F# Record type was declared in first line.
 Records behave similarly to standard C# classes, however there is a number of advantages for records, such as:

-* immutability by default
+* immutability by default,
-* structural equality by default
+* structural equality by default,
-* pattern matching
+* pattern matching,
-* copy and update expressions
+* copy and update expressions.

 The `UserLoggedOnSession` record type has two properties: `Username` and `Role`, both of `string type.
 This type was part of the discriminated union case (line 9).